Everything That Rises Must Converge (short story): Plot summary

-Julian decides that he can gain the moral high ground by focusing on his mother’s open racism.
+Julian decides that he can gain the moral high ground by focusing on his mother's open racism.
 He wants to make a show of being nice to a high-status black person in front of his mother, but he is blind to his own prejudices and finds it hard to find a black person who satisfies his criteria for respectability.
 He tries to start a conversation with a well-dressed black passenger, but the man politely keeps his distance.
 When a black woman and her young son ("Carver") get on the bus, he refuses to move to sit next to his mother, which forces Carver's mother to sit next to him and Carver to sit next to Julian's mother.
 Julian is initially pleased because his mother is visibly upset that her son is sitting with a black adult, but he is soon dismayed to see his mother being nice to Carver.
-(Julian's mother approves of certain kinds of black people that she can treat paternalistically, such as children and domestic servants.)
+(Julian's mother approves of certain kinds of black people that she can treat maternalistically, such as children and domestic servants.)

 Julian, his mother, and the two black passengers all get off at the same stop.
 Julian's mother decides to give Carver some pocket change, in her usual condescending but well-meaning manner.
 Julian is horrified, and Carver's mother is infuriated by what she sees as a personal insult.
 Carver's mother punches Julian's mother, which appears to trigger a heart attack.
 Not seeing the symptoms, Julian berates his mother for her outmoded racial views, proclaiming that "the old manners are obsolete and your graciousness is not worth a damn."
 He does not realize his mother is in danger until she starts hallucinating and calling out for her old black nurse Caroline.
 As Julian frantically calls for a doctor, the story remarks that he is about to enter "the world of guilt and sorrow."